quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 21/11/16 - Deploying a static app to Heroku

+TIL, we can't deploy a static HTML app to Heroku.
+But there's a way to mock it as a PHP app.
+[Here's how](https://gist.github.com/wh1tney/2ad13aa5fbdd83f6a489).
+THis method may come in useful in the future to mock other apps similarly.

 ### 11/11/16 - cron jobs

 If you need to write a cronjob, write it in `crontab -e`.
 If the job needs to be run as root, use `sudo crontab -e`.